Employee Onboarding Training for High-Trust Teams | TIGERS 6 Principles

 Team Activities That Build Connection

-Group learning activities can help new employees build early relationships, but they work best when they are intentional and tied to the behaviors your culture needs.
+Team onboarding activities can help new employees build early relationships, but they work best when they are intentional and connected to the behaviors your culture needs.
+The goal is not to entertain people or fill time.
+The goal is to help new employees understand how the team communicates, collaborates, solves problems, and follows through.

 If your goal is to build a collaborative, high-trust, and agile organization, start where culture first becomes real for new employees: onboarding.